 Is there a restaurant in America that doesn’t serve Molten Lava Cake as a dessert these days?
 It seems everywhere you turn, it’s on the menu.
 And for good reason!
 They are absolutely delicious.
 But they aren’t cheap.
 Oftentimes, you’ll be paying $7.99 for the privilege of consuming this ooey gooey masterpiece.
 Stop doing that!
 You can make 6 of them at home, in less than half an hour, for less than 1 at a restaurant.
 To make mine a little different and ready for a great tailgate, I added Jim Beam in with the vanilla.
 Makes 6 cakes 8 Tablespoons Salted Butter2 tablespoons Unsalted Butter4 ounces Semisweet Chocolate (I used Scharffen Berger 62% Baking Chips)4 ounces Bittersweet Chocolate (I used Scharffen Berger 70% Baking Chips)1/2 Cup All Purpose Flour1 2/3 cups Powdered Sugar3 large eggs plus 3 large egg yolks1 Vanilla Bean, scraped1 teaspoon Jim Beam Kentucky Bourbon Preheat oven to 425.

 Melt the chocolate and butter in the microwave, 45 seconds at first, then stir.
-Pour into prepared baking cups.
-Add ice cream and enjoy!
+Have a great week!